libproxy/libproxy/docs/configuration-logic.md

  IF no proxy has been set THEN use direct connection
 ```

-### Konqueror

-This is the default browser in the KDE desktop environment.
-This browser only
-support protocol specific proxy (no SOCKS), thus logic is very basic.

 ## OS X
 OS X uses it's own way for proxy settings.
 It supports protocols including
 SOCKS, HTTP, HTTPS, FTP, Gopher, RTSP, and automatic configuration through PAC